ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 told him it'd be a good place to watch the fireworks, situated above the city, and that he should invite the Brazilians.

 Brent paced back and forth, waiting for a response.
+He was worried that the :

 ---